PEZ/js2clj2js/README.md

   * [js_data.cljs](src/js2clj2js/js_data.cljs) Button 2 uses macros like `js-interop/defn` and `js-interop/let` to retain the destructuring convenience of Clojure data
   * [js_mode.cljs](src/js2clj2js/js_mode.cljs) Button 3 uses [the experimental macro `js-interop.alpha/js`](https://github.com/applied-science/js-interop/pull/32) to enter “JS mode” and reach almost to the levels of [squint-js](https://github.com/squint-cljs/squint) in the feeling of working with JavaScript data from the comfort of Clojure.
 * Button 4 uses the same transform function as Button 1, but converts to and from Clojure data using [cljs-bean](https://github.com/mfikes/cljs-bean) (see [the update below](#update-cljs-bean) for more on this)
+* [clj_data_transit.cljs](src/js2clj2js/clj_data_transit.cljs) Button 5 skips the `response.json()` call and only picks the text from the response object and then we use `transit/read` to turn it in to string-keyed Clojure data, which is almost as convenient to work with as keyword-keyed data, at least considering the performance boost it gives compared to using `js->clj`.

 **NB**: Both the `js-interop` wielding buttons have the same performance profile.
 They differ in their ergonomics.